n-ay/3d-live-simulated-match-with-interaction/README.md

 | Bug Fixing              | 2022-06-15 |
 | UI Improvements         | 2022-07-01 |

 During the research kick-off, the project team gathered to discuss the objectives and scope of the project.
-The primary focus was on understanding the capabilities and limitations of existing AR platforms and identifying the most suitable options for integrating AR into the watch party platform.
+The primary focus was on understanding the capabilities and limitations of existing AR platforms and identifying the most suitable options for integrating AR with live datafeed.

 The subsequent milestone involved an in-depth analysis of various AR platforms available in the market.
 Factors such as ease of integration, performance, and community support were considered during the evaluation process.
 This research helped the team make an informed decision regarding the selection of the WebXR for the project.

 Simultaneously, research was conducted on data fetching technologies to identify the best approach for real-time data fetching through live APIs.
 Different methods, including Axios and Node based, were studied, and their suitability for live data fetching applications was assessed.
 This research helped the team gain a deeper understanding of the technical requirements and challenges associated with streaming in the context of the AR project.

 Following the research phase, planning and strategy development commenced.
 The team analyzed the gathered insights, identified project requirements, and formulated a roadmap for the development process.
-The planning phase involved setting project milestones, allocating resources, and outlining the steps needed to bring the Fanisko Watchparty AR project to fruition.
+The planning phase involved setting project milestones, allocating resources, and outlining the steps needed to bring the AR project to fruition.

 The research and planning phase provided a solid foundation for the subsequent stages of the project, guiding the technology stack selection, development approach, and implementation strategies.
 The insights gained during this phase were instrumental in ensuring the successful integration of augmented reality, data fetching capabilities, and real-time data viualisation on AR platform.